Last updated on June 24, 2023

 The name of this wine describes the eleven minutes the skins stay in contact with the juice.
 This 2019 Pasqua wine is another example of using more unusual varieties to add character.
 The wine blends mostly Corvina with smaller portions of Trebbiano, Syrah, and Carmenere.
 The result is a wine is a pale pink colored wine that is refreshingly crisp and bright.
 With lots of acidity, the wine has stone fruit and citrus on the palate, with hints of spice on the finish.

 Rosé Wine 2020 – Côté Mas Rosé Aurore 2019

 The Côte Mas expresses the Pays d’Oc landscape both inside and outside of this bottle.
-The label one of my favorites with its colorful depiction of the area’s countryside.
-Although the vineyards are in Pays d’Oc, on the nose are the distinct aromas of France’s Provence, which includes the ocean mixed with lavender.
-On the palate, I found a bright, fruity wine with some sweetness on the finish.
+The label, one of my favorites, with its colorful depiction of the area’s countryside.
+Although the vineyards are in Pays d’Oc, the distinct aromas of France’s Provence are on the nose, which includes the ocean mixed with lavender.
+I found a bright, fruity wine on the palate with some sweetness on the finish.

 Rose Wine 2020 – Pink Flamingo “Catalina Estrada” 2019

 Sable de Camargue is a Protected Geographical Indications PGI located along the Mediterranean coast of eastern Languedoc in Southern France.
 The wines carry the title IGP.
-The area is known for its gris wines (grey wines), which typically come from Grenache, Cinsault, and Carignan.
-The Camargue is the only area in France and one of a few along the Mediterranean where pink flamingos nest, hence the reason the logo for the PGI has a flamingo as part of the branding.
-In addition, many of the wine labels feature the pink flamingos.
+The area is known for its gris wines (grey wines), typically from Grenache, Cinsault, and Carignan.
+The Camargue is the only area in France and one of a few along the Mediterranean where pink flamingos nest, hence why the PGI logo has a flamingo as part of the branding.
+In addition, many of the wine labels feature pink flamingos.